-A land lease agreement allows a person who owns a piece of land to rent that land to another person or company.
-Depending on the terms of the agreement, the rented land can be used for reasons such as:
+A Land Lease Agreement allows a person who owns a piece of land to rent that land to another person or company.
+Depending on the terms of the agreement, the renter can use the land for reasons such as:

 - Farming and agriculture

 - Commercial reasons (like putting up an advertisement next to a freeway)

 A land lease is an agreement between the owner of vacant land or property (the “landlord” or “lessor”) and an individual or entity who wants to develop or improve the property (the “tenant” or “lessee”).
 It’s also known as a:

 The lease is for the right to occupy real estate comprised of only dirt and soil so that the tenant could use the land for multiple uses ranging from agricultural to residential or commercial purposes.

 Agricultural land leases – can include using land as a farm for crops and orchard trees, as a ranch for hunting wild game and forest animals on the premises, or as a pasture for grazing animals like cattle, goats, and sheep.

 Commercial land leases – may vary from the right to install a billboard, build a telecommunications tower (i.e., used for wireless cell phone reception), open a fast-food chain restaurant, or develop a large multi-story hotel complex.